Nivalyx/osu-wiki/wiki/Contests/en.md

 #### osu!idol

 The osu!idol is a free-for-all singing/song cover contest open to all aspiring singers across the osu! community.
-In each iteration of the contest, participating singers will be singing their way out across multiple stages either as a solo or a duet act in which the judges and the community will then take over and vote to determine the winner.
+In each iteration of the contest, participating singers have to sing their way out across multiple stages either as a solo or a duet act in which the judges and the community will then take over and vote to determine the winner.

 | Contest No. | ![Gold Crown][GCrown] | ![Silver Crown][SCrown] | ![Bronze Crown][BCrown] | Winning Song | Results |
 | :-: | :-- | :-- | :-- | :-- | :-- |